mattermost/docs/source/developer/webapp-component.rst

       expect(shouldUpdate).toBe(true);
   });

-7. Provide only simple mockup to imported component or library if necessary.
+7. Provide a simple mockup to an imported component or library if necessary.

 .. code-block:: javascript
   :linenos: